daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 ### Spectrum

 Using Amazon Redshift Spectrum, you can efficiently query and retrieve structured and semi-structured data from files in Amazon S3 without having to load the data into Amazon Redshift tables.
 Redshift Spectrum queries employ massive parallelism to run very fast against large datasets.

+### Tokenization

+If tokenization is required as a method to protect sensitive data, you need to integrate with a third-party tokenization solution before it is loaded into the data warehouse.
+Redshift does not have natively built-in tokenization feature.

 ## Amazon DocumentDB